rodrigo-zarate-sanchez/Individual-Seat-Level---Ticketmaster/README.md

 ```
 # Conclusion

-This code is functional and allows for the proper expansion of the block of seats.
+The purpose of this article is to propose a solution to the issue of expanding blocks of seats using Ticketmaster data.
 Due to confidentiality reasons, I cannot share the full code, but feel free to reach out in case of any questions.